TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 10/Job 10.1.md

 ---

-My soul is weary of my life; I will give free course to my complaint; I will speak in the bitterness of my soul.
+"My soul is weary of my life.
+I will give free course to my complaint.
+I will speak in the bitterness of my soul.